You have ideas but your psychotic lover has taken the shears to your clothes and all you can do is say “Calgon, take me away!”

 - Try to reduce your intake of alcohol, drugs and prescription drugs.

-Here is what you can do to contribute socially to alleviating world poverty:
+Here is what you can do to contribute socially to economic inequality and environmental ruin:

 - Use your vacation time to travel to and volunteer in your community or in a developing country and bring stories of your experiences back to your communities;